 - One or more of your Amex accounts has a payment that is returned unpaid or is delinquent

-Should you use Pay It Plan It?
+Should I use Pay It Plan It?

 The American Express Pay It Plan It program provides some extra flexibility that you can’t get with other credit card issuers.
 But there are some things to consider before using either feature.
 Here are some situations where it might make sense.